Here’s Why You Need to Go For a Walk Every Single Day

 Inspired by Button’s strolls, Dr. Lisa Bélanger—founder of Knight’s Cabin, a Canadian charity for cancer survivors and their supporters—helped found an initiative in Calgary called Walk It Out.
 The program is like other peer support groups, but participants walk outside while they share their experiences with the disease.
 “More than in a sit-down, face-to-face meeting, walking seems to allow a conversation to flow naturally,” she says.

 Bélanger, who is an expert in behavioural medicine, adds that walking has the power to undo negative thought patterns.
 “If you’re thinking about a problem and you go for a walk, the activity in your brain changes, and you learn and think better,” she says.

 Like Button, New Brunswick’s Nancy Duguay has corralled her community around her daily walks.
 The more she walked, the more people around her saw the benefits and started doing it, too.
 Her husband, Roger, began to accompany her on hikes on their holidays.
 And about seven years after Duguay’s first walk up Sugarloaf Mountain, her sister decided to try it.
 Now she, too, takes a walk every day, and they often go together.
 A small community of walkers has formed around them.

 “We’ll meet people coming down and say, ‘This was a tough one today.
 It was really slippery, but boy, you know, it’s worth it.’”

 This is the ideal pace for your daily walk, according to science.

 Put your best foot forward

-To get the most out of walking, treat it like a workout, says Calgary-based personal-fitness trainer Korey Samuelson:
+To experience all the benefits of walking every day, treat it like a workout, says Calgary-based personal-fitness trainer Korey Samuelson: